-The transportation bill will fund an additional $1 billion for the Active Transportation Program (ATP) over the next ten years —that’s an additional $100 million per year that will go to cities, counties and regional transportation agencies to build more bike paths, cross-walks and sidewalks.
+The transportation bill funds an additional $1 billion for the Active Transportation Program (ATP) over the next ten years —that’s an additional $100 million per year for cities, counties and regional transportation agencies to build more bike paths, cross-walks and sidewalks.

-California has ambitious goals to double walking and triple bicycling trips by 2020, and reduce bicycle and pedestrian fatalities by ten percent each year, the transportation bill will help Caltrans reach these goals.
+California has ambitious goals to double walking and triple bicycling trips by 2020, and reduce bicycle and pedestrian fatalities by ten percent each year - SB 1 will will help Caltrans reach these goals.

 At least one-quarter of ATP funds are designated to disadvantaged communities.

-It’s imperative to have sustainable, multi-modal transportation that includes more than just roads.
+It’s imperative to have sustainable, multimodal transportation choices that include more than just roads.
 The Active Transportation Program provides options for other methods of transportation that will enhance public health and improve air quality by reducing greenhouse gas emissions.

 - Bicycle and pedestrian projects will lead to improved connections between local and regional roads, public transit, and intercity and passenger rail